 At a minimum, ensure you register a Doing Business As (DBA) name, a process that lets your state or local government know the name you are operating your business under.
-Large enterprises want to see that you are a real business and this is the first step to establishing that credibility.
+Large enterprises want to see that you are a real business, and this is the first step to establishing that credibility.

 2. Have Marketing Materials

-As a business of one, marketing materials such as a personal website, business cards, and other collateral are essential.
+As a business of one, marketing materials such as a professional website, business cards, and other collateral are essential.
 Even if you do not have a standalone website you should have a business presence on LinkedIn, as many organizations will go there to source contract talent.

 3. Get Insurance

-Many large organizations have requirements about insurance along with specific limits.
+Many large organizations have requirements for insurance along with specific limits.
 At a minimum, you will likely need general liability insurance.
 A good insurance broker or service company like MBO Partners can help you obtain the correct business insurance coverage.

-Getting into a large enterprise isn’t typically the challenge for independent consultants; the challenge is meeting contractual requirements like insurance and payment terms.
+Getting into a large enterprise isn’t typically the challenge for independent professionals; the challenge is meeting contractual requirements like insurance and payment terms.
 Here are a few important things you can expect to encounter when engaging with a large enterprise.

 At a large enterprise, you will likely have a key contact who wants to engage your services.
 This client may be the head of a department, region, or business unit, but they are typically not the person paying your bills at the end of the day.
 After you’ve finalized a deal, your client may have to run your contract through the organization’s bureaucracy.
 This may include review by senior executives, procurement, human resources, legal, and more.

 It is important to approach this process properly.
 Don’t begin work until you have a final contract that has been approved by the organization’s process.
-Ask about this process during initial discovery meetings with your client and if possible, include additional approvers on pre-contractual discussions.
+Ask about this process during initial discovery meetings with your client, and, if possible, include additional approvers on pre-contractual discussions.
 It will be much easier to finalize a contract if you are a known entity.

 When contracting with large enterprises, be prepared for extended payment terms.
 Bigger companies typically have payment terms of 90 days, with some up to 120.
-A common challenge for independents is cash flow, so it is critical to realize that going into a contract with a large company might mean not receiving payment for several months.
+A common challenge for independents is cash flow, so it is critical to realize that entering into a contract with a large company might mean not receiving payment for several months.
 The timeframe for the first payment may be even longer as accounting works to get you set up in the payment system.